Objective-C: Objective-C++

 Objective-C++ is a language variant accepted by the front-end to the GNU Compiler Collection and Clang, which can compile source files that use a combination of C++ and Objective-C syntax.
+The term "Objective-C++" was once featured in the Apple Documentation for their Objective-C compiler as well, but has since been removed.

 Objective-C++ adds to C++ the extensions that Objective-C adds to C. As nothing is done to unify the semantics behind the various language features, certain restrictions apply: